tiefseezeitung/har-sensor-cls/README.md

 ## models/
 The *models/* directory contains 5 python files with functions for loading different neural network model architectures as Keras models.

-models/

-├── sequential.py

-├── CNN.py

-├── ViT.py

-├── Swin.py

-├── CSWin.py

 *sequential.py* contains a broader spectrum of models.
 For the time-series data (3 dimensional sequences) it encompasses a simple LSTM with self-attention, a 2 layered LSTM with self-attention and batch normalization, a simple Transformer and a 1-dimensional CNN.
 It also contains a simple Feedforward model, for receiving the 1-dimensional feature arrays (for inputs as features extracted from the time-series data).

 *CNN.py* contains a function for building a 2D CNN, which includes a 2 layered convolution block and residual connections.
 Additionally the file contains *build_CNN_FF()* for building the same CNN model, combined with the Feedforward network as in *sequential.py*.

 *ViT.py* contains the function *build_ViT1()* for building a Keras model of a Vision Transformer, including positional embeddings and a class token.

 *Swin.py* implements the functionality of a Swin Transformer.
-It contains 2 different functions for building a Swin model. *build_Swin_orig()* applies PatchMerging after every Transformer block (except the last) as described in the original paper. *build_Swin()* applies **PatchMerging** after two Transformer blocks.
+It contains 2 different functions for building a Swin model. *build_Swin_orig()* applies **PatchMerging** after every Transformer block (except the last) as described in the original paper. *build_Swin()* applies **PatchMerging** after two Transformer blocks.
 Non-shifted and shifted Transformer blocks are always applied in turns and one iteration consists of two Transformer blocks.

 *CSWin.py* implements the functionality of a CSWin Transformer.
 The function *build_CSWin()* builds and returns the Keras model.